crystallabs/event_handler/README.md

 channel = ClickedEvent::Channel.new
 ```

-Invoking `on` with a Channel argument will implicitly create a handler which
+Invoking `on` with a Channel argument will implicitly create a handler that
-forwards emitted events to that Channel:
+forwards emitted events to the Channel:

 ```crystal
 my.on ClickedEvent, channel, async: true